s44s/minor-webdev-wafs/README.md

 ## Assignments week 1

 ### The Pros and Cons of using JavaScript libraries
 In this course we are going to develop a singe page web app with native JavaScript.
 So no use of jQuery, React or other libraries and/or frameworks.
-We have to learn the actual underlying technologies, before learning abstractions.
+Learn the actual underlying technologies, before learning abstractions.
 I have listed some pros and cons of using JavaScript libraries;

 #### Pros
 * Frameworks can provide you with a stable code base and a good set of features to begin with (but now we are going to learn those base in native JavaScript).
 [1]